Vaccine Info

 September 22, 2023 - Members of the Advisory Committee on Immunization Practices voted 11-1 to recommend the maternal RSV vaccine for pregnant women at 32 through 36 weeks gestation, using seasonal administration, to prevent RSV lower respiratory tract infection in infants.

-February 28, 2023 - The U.S. FDA VRBPAC committee voted (in favor of proceeding with ABRYSVO's BLA for older adults.
+February 28, 2023 - The U.S. FDA's VRBPAC voted (in favor of proceeding with ABRYSVO's BLA for older adults.
 Annaliesa Anderson, Ph.D., Senior Vice President and Chief Scientific Officer, Vaccine Research and Development, Pfizer, stated in a press release, "We are encouraged by the outcome of today's VRBPAC meeting as it is a testament to the strength of our science and dedication to bringing this important vaccine candidate to the market.
 We look forward to working with the FDA as it completes the review of our application."

 November 1, 2022 - Pfizer announced the RSVpreF investigational vaccine was well-tolerated with no safety concerns for vaccinated individuals and their newborns.
 The results met one of the study protocol's pre-specified regulatory success criteria.